pmelsted/bifrost/README.md

 It should display the command line interface:
 ```
-Bifrost 0.2
+Bifrost x.y

 Highly Parallel and Memory Efficient Compacted de Bruijn Graph Construction

 Usage: Bifrost [Parameters] FAST(A|Q)_file_1 ...

-Parameters with required argument:
+Mandatory parameters with required argument:

-  -n, --num-kmers          [MANDATORY] Estimated number (upper bound) of different k-mers in the FASTA/FASTQ files
-  -N, --num-kmer2          [MANDATORY] Estimated number (upper bound) of different k-mers occurring twice or more in the FASTA/FASTQ files
-  -o, --output             [MANDATORY] Prefix for output file (default is GFA format)
+  -o, --output             Prefix for output file (default file format is GFA)

+Optional parameters with required argument:

   -t, --threads            Number of threads (default is 1)
   -k, --kmer-length        Length of k-mers (default is 31)
   -g, --min-length         Length of minimizers (default is 23)
+  -n, --num-kmers          Estimated number (upper bound) of different k-mers in input files (default: estimated with KmerStream)
+  -N, --num-kmer2          Estimated number (upper bound) of different k-mers occurring twice or more in the input files (default: estimated with KmerStream)
   -b, --bloom-bits         Number of Bloom filter bits per k-mer occurring at least once in the FASTA/FASTQ files (default is 14)
   -B, --bloom-bits2        Number of Bloom filter bits per k-mer occurring at least twice in the FASTA/FASTQ files (default is 14)
   -l, --load               Filename for input Blocked Bloom Filter, skips filtering step (default is no input)
   -f, --output2            Filename for output Blocked Bloom Filter (default is no output)
   -s, --chunk-size         Read chunksize to split between threads (default is 10000)

-Parameters with no argument:
+Optional parameters with no argument:

   -r, --ref                Reference mode, no filtering
   -c, --clip-tips          Clip tips shorter than k k-mers in length